 The University of Arizona (UArizona) School of Natural Resources and the Environment (SNRE) seeks an enthusiastic, innovative, growth-minded, and entrepreneurial Director to lead one of UArizona's largest and most complex schools.
-The new director will build upon a tradition of excellence to grow SNRE's reach, profile, and programming, working closely with nine college academic unit heads, academic unit heads in other colleges, seven associate/assistant deans, the Extension Director, Director of International Initiatives, Associate Vice President for Advancement, Advocacy, Alumni Affairs and Corporate Relations, the Dean of the Rogers College of Law, and the Vice President & Dean of the College of Agriculture and Life Sciences.
-The School houses more than 250 employees, including 36 faculty (including four Extension specialists), 78 staff members, 292 undergraduate majors and 76 graduate students.
-Current course enrollment is >3100 undergraduate and >300 graduate students annually.
-The directorship will be accompanied by a Tenured Professorship commensurate to the rank and qualifications of the applicant.
+The new director will build upon a tradition of excellence to grow SNRE's reach, profile, and programming, working closely with nine college academic unit heads, academic unit heads in other colleges, seven associate/assistant deans, the Cooperative Extension Director, Director of International Initiatives, Associate Vice President for Advancement, Advocacy, Alumni Affairs and Corporate Relations, and the Dean of the Rogers College of Law.

 - Building and leading all aspects of the School.

 - Driving additional excellence in enrollment, programming, advancement, and partnerships.

 - Increasing and maintaining connections with private, state, and federal agencies.

 - Working with commercial and governmental partners in funded projects.